apache/arrow/docs/source/developers/contributing.rst

    thoughtful in their responses, and they help developers who are spread across many timezones to participate more equally.

+   Read more on the `Apache Arrow Community <https://arrow.apache.org/community/>`_ page.

 .. dropdown:: :fa:`pencil` Improve documentation
    :animate: fade-in-slide-down
    :class-title: sd-fs-5